 Now that we’ve covered that, let’s talk about your options:

 Thickening conditioner (sometimes called “volumizing conditioner”) uses ingredients like protein and collagen to make hair look as full and healthy as possible.
 This type of conditioner works for all hair types, but obviously is best for guys whose hair is thin or thinning.
+Biotin, caffeine, green tea, and saw palmetto are all good ingredients to look out for in a thickening conditioner.

 Deep conditioner has a thicker consistency than regular conditioner.
 It’s best suited for curly, coily, or color-treated hair because these hair types tend to be dry or damaged.